MohsenAmiri79/DigiKlothes/README.md

+# DigiKlothes
-# Digikala Clothes Image Dataset
+# A Digikala Clothes Image Dataset

 ## Introduction
 This dataset contains: